mitchellvitez/forest/README.md

   - Binomial heap
 - Red-black tree
   - Set
+- Splay tree
+  - Splay heap

 ## Anything else?

-Much of this work is inspired by Okasaki's _Purely Functional Data Structures_.
+This work is inspired by Okasaki's _Purely Functional Data Structures_.
 I've cleaned up the implementations here based on that reference, but I tried to come up with my own implementations first before consulting it.